Entangled Excitons via Spontaneous Downconversion: Abstract

 \section{Abstract}

 A class of centrosymmetric molecules support excitons with a well-defined quasi-angular momentum.
-Cofacial arrangements of these molecules can be engineered so that quantum cutting produces a pair of excitons on sandwiching acceptors with angular momenta that are maximally entangled.
-These Bell state constituents can subsequently travel in opposite directions down molecular chains as ballistic wave packets.
+Cofacial arrangements of these molecules can be engineered so that quantum cutting produces a pair of excitons with angular momenta that are maximally entangled.
+The Bell state constituents can subsequently travel in opposite directions down molecular chains as ballistic wave packets.
 This is a direct excitonic analog to the entangled polarization states produced by the spontaneous parametric downconversion of light.
-As in optical settings, the ability to produce Bell states should enable experiments and technologies based on non-local excitonic quantum correlation.
-The idea is elucidated with a combination of quantum electrodynamics theory and numerical simulations.
+As in optical settings, the ability to produce Bell states should enable foundational experiments and technologies based on non-local excitonic quantum correlation.
+The idea is elucidated with a combination of quantum electrodynamics theory and numerical simulation.

-The spontaneous parametric downconversion of light can be used to produce Bell states in which the polarizations of two photons are entangled~\cite{Zeilinger_1995}.
+The spontaneous parametric down-conversion (SPDC) of light is now routinely used to produce Bell states in which the polarizations of two photons are entangled~\cite{Zeilinger_1995}.
 This has enabled important experimental studies of the foundations of quantum mechanics, such as the delayed choice quantum eraser~\cite{Scully_1999} and loophole free tests of local realism~\cite{Hensen_2015}, as well as facilitating the development of a range of quantum technologies~\cite{Obrien_2009}.
-Subsequent extension of the idea to Bell states for the orbital angular momentum of twisted light~\cite{Mair_2001, Pires_2010} suggests that it may be possible to entangle angular momentum states in other settings as well.
+These include quantum network applications such as quantum key distribution and state teleportation~\cite{RevModPhys_74_145}.
+It has also been shown that orbital angular momentum (OAM) is conserved in SPDC and that the photons produced have entangled OAM states~\cite{Pires_2010}.
+Such entanglement figures prominently in strategies to increase the number of superimposed states in quantum information processing~\cite{Pires_2010}.

+Recent work has demonstrated that quantum information processing is also feasible using exciton wave packets~\cite{Zang_PRB_2017} with orbital angular momentum transferred back and forth between optical and excitonic manifestations ~\cite{Zang_PRA_2017}.
 In particular, excited states of molecules with $C_N$ or $C_{Nh}$ symmetry can be characterized in terms of a quasi-angular momentum.
 These twisted excitons are phase-shifted superpositions of the lowest energy excitons associated with each of $N$ molecular arms~\cite{AndrewsPRL2013}.
-Their angular momentum is just the number of $2\pi$ windings of phase accumulated in traversing the circuit of arms~\cite{Zang_2017}.
+Their angular momentum is just the number of $2\pi$ windings of phase accumulated in traversing the circuit of arms.